Tim Lafai: 2022

 After missing out on initial selection, he was called up as a replacement into the Samoa squad for the 2021 Rugby League World Cup.

 Lafai played for Samoa in their 2021 Rugby League World Cup final loss to Australia.

 In November he was named in the 2021 RLWC Team of the Tournament.

+2023

+In the 2023 Super League season, Lafai played 19 matches for Salford as the club finished 7th on the table and missed the playoffs.